uonai/Uonai/_posts/2018-05-28-archlinux.md

 Manjaro has three versions: XFCE (minimal), KDE (luxury), GNOME (halfway point between XFCE & KDE), Architect (console-based).
 Based on my specs, I installed KDE.
 After downloading the ISO, I followed this tutorial to set up a bootable USB stick with the ISO.
 Because I'm on Windows 10, I followed this section: "Writing to a USB Stick in Windows": [https://wiki.manjaro.org/index.php?title=Burn_an_ISO_File](https://wiki.manjaro.org/index.php?title=Burn_an_ISO_File)

 # Step 4: Boot from BIOS, run Arch Linux installer.
-There were a few Lenovo manufacturer that I needed to resolve here.
+There were a few Lenovo manufacturer issues that I needed to resolve here.
 I anticipate this will be different for each user based on manufacturer.
 You'll need to modify your BIOS settings to be able to boot from USB.
 Here are the updates I needed to make:

 ## Windows Updates
 Disable fast startup: [https://lifehacker.com/enable-this-setting-to-make-windows-10-boot-up-faster-1743697169](https://lifehacker.com/enable-this-setting-to-make-windows-10-boot-up-faster-1743697169)